Chocolate fork biscuits

 These melt in the mouth chocolate fork biscuits are so simple they are the best, easy chocolate biscuits to bake with little kids.

 Fork biscuits were one of the first things I baked with my kids because they’re so easy.
 With only three ingredients, no eggs or cutters, they’re the perfect biscuit to bake as an introduction to baking for young kids.
+And this chocolate version is just as easy and great for kids.

 How can kids help make the chocolate biscuits?